 We encourage applicants to work with their employers to help determine a course of study that benefits both the applicant and their news organization.
 For employers, supporting your fellowship can be an investment in your career development.
 We see the fellowship as a partnership to sharpen skills, broaden perspective, unleash creativity and develop leadership.
 Employer approval is not, however, required for consideration.
-If you are unable to obtain a letter of support from your editor, supervisor or organization, we require one additional professional reference.

-When will the Fellows be selected?
+When will U.S. Fellows for the fellowship be selected?

-- February 1, 2018 U.S. application deadline
+- February 1 U.S. application due

 - Mid-March U.S. applicant finalists notified

-- April 7 & 8 Interviews at Wallace House for U.S. applicant finalists
+- April Interviews for finalists held

-- Late April/Early May Fellowship offers extended
+- Early May Fellowship offers extended

 - Late August Fellows move to Ann Arbor for fellowship orientation